Execution of Justice

 Execution of Justice is an ensemble play by Emily Mann chronicling the case of Dan White, who assassinated San Francisco mayor George Moscone and openly gay city supervisor Harvey Milk in November 1978.
 The play was originally commissioned by the Eureka Theatre Company, but premiered at Arena Stage on May 10, 1985.

 In the play, the trial itself is on trial in the court of theater, and is found guilty of a miscarriage of justice.
 In the actual trial, White was convicted only of a lesser charge of voluntary manslaughter, rather than two counts of first-degree murder; he was sentenced to less than eight years in prison.
 The dialogue mentions the urban legend that White's defense strategy was primarily the so-called "Twinkie defense"—painting his junk food consumption as a significant factor in his capacity for murder.

 The play's Broadway premiere was on March 13, 1986.
 John Spencer played the role of Dan White.
 Also among the cast were Wesley Snipes, Stanley Tucci, Mary McDonnell, and Earle Hyman.
 The set was designed by Ming Cho Lee, costumes by Jennifer von Mayrhauser, lighting by Pat Collins.

+Awards

 Execution of Justice won the HBO New Plays USA award, the Helen Hayes Award, the Bay Area Critics Circle Award.
 It was nominated for a Drama Desk and Outer Critics Circle Award.

+Adaptations

 In 1999, Showtime Networks aired a film adaptation of the play, directed by Leon Ichaso and adapted by screenwriter Michael Butler.
 In 2000, the film won the GLAAD Media Award for Outstanding TV Movie or Limited Series.